Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 Managing Directors or members of the Board of Directors are not treated as being in an employer-employee relationship with their company.
 For this reason, the Employment Contracts Act is not applicable.
 This means that no arrangements are acceptable where a leased employee is supposed to be a Managing Director or board member.
 Compensation paid to the individual who acts as a Managing Director or board member is always fully treated as wages of the individual appointed as the Managing Director, or as wages of the individuals appointed as board members, regardless of what route was used when the payment from the company was made.

-In addition to traditional employee leasing, the concept also covers any situations where a worker is not directly employed by the leasing company with which the Finnish company (the service recipient company) has an agreement, but is leased from another, third-party business enterprise.
-In such circumstances, the employer’s reporting obligations belong to the employer who pays the leased worker’s wages and with whom the worker has an employment contract, and the recipient’s reporting obligations belong to the Finnish company where he or she is assigned as a member of the workforce.
+Employee leasing also includes situations where a worker is not directly employed by the leasing company with which the Finnish company (the service recipient company) has an agreement, but is leased from another, third-party business enterprise.
+In these situations, the reporting obligation falls on the employer who pays the wages to the leased employee and with whom the workers have an employment relationship.
+The employer with the reporting obligation is the Finnish employer for whom the employees will be working.

 Example 2: A German company leases one Hungarian-resident and two Latvian-resident workers to a business operating in Denmark, which in turn leases the workers to a Finnish contractor for work to be performed in Finland.
 The workers are employed by the German company.

-The German company must be treated as the workers’ foreign employer and for this reason, the German company has the reporting obligations described below.
+The German company is the workers’ foreign employer and for this reason, the German company has the reporting obligations described below.
 The Latvian workers are liable to pay tax on their wages to Finland, based on the work they perform as leased employees, from their very first day of work in Finland.
-Under the tax treaty between Finland and Germany, Finland only has the right to tax the wages of workers who reside in Hungary if they stay in Finland for more than 183 days during the period the treaty has set out (in the Finland‑Hungary treaty, the period is the calendar year).
+Due to the tax treaty, Finland only has the right to tax the wages of workers who reside in Hungary if they stay in Finland for more than 183 days during the period the treaty has set out (in the Finland‑Hungary treaty, the period is the calendar year).

 Example 3: An Estonian company leases its workers to a Finnish company (A), which then leases them out to another Finnish company (B).
 In this case, the party with reporting obligations (to file the Service Recipient's notice) is the Finnish company B where the workers do the work.